grygy/pv217-microservices-materials/03/README.md

 When you run this command, you should be able to generated classes in `target/generated-sources/grpc/cz/muni/fi/proto` directory.
 Check if they are there.

 If you are using IntelliJ, run `mvn compile` from IDE Maven plugin under lifecycle.
 Idea has problem of recognizing generated classes.
+Or reload all maven projects.

 ### 3. Implement `FlightCancellationService`